Douglas Wolk

-Douglas Wolk on the "Music in the '00s" panel, 2010 Pop Conference, EMPSFM, Seattle, Washington.

-Douglas Wolk /ˈwoʊlk/ (born 1970) is a Portland, Oregon-based author and critic.
+Douglas Wolk (/woʊlk/; born 1970) is a Portland, Oregon-based author and critic.
 He has written about comics and popular music for publications including The New York Times, Rolling Stone, The Washington Post, The Nation, The New Republic, Salon.com, Pitchfork Media, Vanity Fair, and The Believer.
 Wolk was the managing editor of CMJ New Music Monthly from 1993 to 1997, and hosted a radio show on WFMU from 1999 to 2001.
 He has four published books.

 The most recent, All of the Marvels, tours the Marvel comics universe via his project of reading all 27,000 Marvel superhero comics.
 In support of that project, in January 2019 he launched a members-only reading group, wherein participants collectively read and discuss a single issue of a Marvel comic book every day.
 He frequently appears discussing comics on the YouTube channel of Portland comic book store, Books with Pictures.

-Biography

 Early life

 Wolk grew up in East Lansing, Michigan.

-Marriage and children
+Personal life

 He married Lisa Gidley in 2001.
 They have one child.